zidane100e/develope_notes/zipline_trader_memo.md

   * given to analyze as perf
 * run_algorithm:
   * return : perf : pd.DataFrame
              The daily performance of the algorithm.
+    ```
+    metrics_set : iterable[Metric] or str, optional
+        The set of metrics to compute in the simulation.
+If a string is passed,
+        resolve the set with :func:`zipline.finance.metrics.load`.

+    ```